Kingsman: The Secret Service: Cast

 Hanna Alström appears as Tilde, Crown Princess of Sweden, and Bjørn Floberg appears as Morten Lindström, the Swedish Prime Minister.
 Lily Travers portrays Lady Sophie.
-Jonno Davies plays Lee Unwin, Eggsy's father and a former Kingsman candidate who sacrificed himself to save Hart.
+Jonno Davies plays Lee Unwin, Eggsy's late father and a former Kingsman candidate who sacrificed himself to save Hart.
 Nicholas Banks, Nicholas Agnew, Rowan Polonski and Tom Prior portray Digby Barker, Nathaniel, Piers and Hugo Higins, respectively, the other four Kingsman candidates.
 Fiona Hampton plays Amelia, a Kingsman employee who masquerades as a candidate in order to "die" during the first test.
-Richard Brake plays the interrogator during the penultimate test, Ralph Ineson appears as the police interviewer after Eggsy's arrest and Corey Johnson appears as a fanatic church leader, and Velibor Topić portrayed the biggest goon in the bar fight scene.
-Tobias Bakare and Theo Barklem-Biggs play Eggsy's friends Jamal and Ryan.
-Paintings of uncredited extras are used to represent founder members of the Kingsman organisation, later established in The King's Man (2021) to be named Orlando, Duke of Oxford, Polly, Archie Reid, George V, and Bedivere.
+Richard Brake plays the interrogator during the penultimate test.

 Production

 Development

 The project originated when Mark Millar and Matthew Vaughn were at a bar discussing spy movies, lamenting that the genre had become too serious over the years and deciding to do "a fun one."
 To have the time to make the film, Vaughn had to opt out of directing X-Men: Days of Future Past, which he called "a really tough decision".
 He reasoned that if he did not do it, "somebody else ... [would] wake up and do a fun spy movie.
 Then I would have written a bloody screenplay that no one would want to make."

+After studying the ends of old Bond movies, Vaughn found many innuendos that "always come from the men".
+This inspired him to include a scene at the end where Princess Tilde has anal sex with Eggsy for saving her.
+The scenes caused Vaughn to be accused of misogyny.
+An alternative version with the scene and an earlier reference to it removed was prepared.

 Casting

 Colin Firth joined the cast to lead the film on 29 April 2013.
 It was initially reported in 2013 that Leonardo DiCaprio was in talks to play a villain, although Vaughn himself later denied that he was ever considered, stating that he came as close to playing the role "as I am to becoming the Pope."
 Instead the role of the villain went to Samuel L. Jackson.
 Jackson took the role in part because of a career-long dream to be in a James Bond movie.
 As he felt that this was unlikely to come true, he took on the role, stating "I felt like this was an opportunity to play a really great Bond villain."
 Jackson's character has a notable lisp, which was partially inspired by the stutter he had during his childhood.
 In September 2013, Vaughn cast Sophie Cookson for the female lead, preferring a newcomer over more obvious candidates like Emma Watson and Bella Heathcote.
-Mark Hamill was cast as Professor James Arnold, a reference to his character in the source comic book being named "Mark Hamill".
+Mark Hamill was cast as Professor James Arnold, a character named after the comic book's antagonist but whose role in the narrative replaces what in the comic book was a fictionalised version of Hamill himself.